Making Sense of What Test Reports Say

 Ability Test

 Ability tests measure a person’s potential to learn.
 IQ tests, such as the Wechsler Intelligence scales are one type of ability test.
+Ability tests may be given 1:1 or in a group setting.
+Nonverbal ability tests can be used for children who are not native English speakers or who are nonverbal.
 When the Scholastic Aptitude Test (SAT) is taken by children 13 and younger, the results are generally viewed as a measure of a student’s ability to critically think and solve problems at a level of instruction that they have not yet received.

 Achievement Test

-Achievement tests measure what a student has learned at a particular grade-level or within a subject area.
+Achievement tests measure what content a student has learned at a particular grade-level or within a subject area.
+Achievement tests may be given 1:1 or in a group setting, with children filling in “bubble” answer sheets.

 Criterion Referenced Test